Tax Tips

 Gifts

-Gifts of $10,000 a year can be given free of gift tax every year to as many donees as you can afford.
+Gifts of $13,000 a year (in 2009) can be given free of gift tax every year to as many donees as you can afford.
 The amount doubles if you spouse joins in, even when all the cash or property being given belongs only to one of you.
 Unless the gift is to charity there is NO INCOME TAX deduction - just Estate and Gift Tax savings.

 Personal